Defra-Data-Science-Centre-of-Excellence/sds-data-model/markdown/testing.md

 ## What?

-This project uses [`pytest`](https://pycqa.github.io/isort/index.html) and [`coverage`](https://black.readthedocs.io/en/stable/index.html) for formatting.
+This project uses [`pytest`](https://docs.pytest.org/en/7.1.x/) and [`coverage`](https://coverage.readthedocs.io/en/6.4.2/) for testing.

-`pytest` is "a Python utility / library to sort imports alphabetically, and automatically separated into sections and by type."[^1]

-`coverage` is a [PEP 8](https://peps.python.org/pep-0008/), Python's official style guide, "compliant opinionated formatter with its own style.".[^2]
+`pytest` is "a framework that makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries."[^1]

+`coverage` is "a tool for measuring code coverage of Python programs.
+It monitors your program, noting which parts of the code have been executed, then analyzes the source to identify code that could have been executed but was not.".[^2]

 ## Why?

 Testing allows to test different sections of the code in a formalised and systematic manner to reduce errors and bugs.
 Python comes with a default testing framework called `unittest`.
 The advantage of using `pytest` over `unittest` is that the test reports are more comprehensive showcasing where the tests have failed and which files were run.
 It is also easy to setup tests with `pytest` than with `unittest` making it easier to use and less code to write.

-Similarly, there are quite a few import sorters but `isort` is my choice because it's maintained by the [Python Code Quality Authority](https://meta.pycqa.org/) and it integrates well with `black`.[^3]

-### Do we really need a separate formatter for imports?

-Yes, as, at the moment at least, the `black` maintainers have no plans to offer import sorting.[^4]

 ## How?

 There are several ways you can run these formatters:

-1. ad-hoc via the command-line
+1. Via the command-line
-1. ad-hoc via your IDE
+1. In VS Code
 1. After you push to GitHub, as part of a CI pipeline